-Based on the result above, there was an increase in the category of very obedient and obedient, and a decrease in the other categories.
-The highest increase occurred at the very obedient, namely 34.08%.
-The result of hypothesis testing using paired t-test carried out with the initial hypothesis that the level of HSE compliance before and during the COVID-19 pandemic has no significant difference with confidence level of 95%.
-The sult shows that the Sig.
+The result of hypothesis testing in Table 3 is carried out with the initial hypothesis that the level of HSE compliance before and during the COVID-19 pandemic has no significant difference with confidence level of 95%.
+The result shows that the Sig.
 (2-tailed) is less than 0.05 (error rate), so the initial hypothesis is rejected.
 It assumed that there is a significant difference between the levels of compliance in HSE implementation at various companies in Indonesia when the COVID-19 emerged.
 Before the COVID-19 pandemic, the majority respondents said they were quite obedient.
 During the COVID-19 pandemic, the result became very obedient.
 This indicates the workers are becoming more aware of the importance of implementing HSE during the COVID-19 pandemic occurred in Indonesia.
 This awareness triggered by the existence of COVID-19 disruption risk, which is an unforeseeable factor related to the risk at the company.
-The result of this study is in line with the research conducted by Cook, who succeeded in proving that the proper and correct use of PPEs could reduce the possibility of COVID-19 transmission in the workplace [14].
+The result of this study is in line with the research conducted by [14], who succeeded in proving that the proper and correct use of PPEs could reduce the possibility of COVID-19 transmission in the workplace.
 Thus, the existence of disruption risk makes workers more aware and obedient in implementing health and safety to minimize operational risk and reduce the risk of the possibility of contracting the disease.

 3.3.
-Health and Safety Increase in Compliance Based on Respondent Category
+Health and safety increase in compliance based on respondent category

-The survey results are being analyzed further after being tested in the hypothesis testing using the oneway ANOVA and the independent t-test.
+The survey results are being analyzed further after being tested in the hypothesis testing using the one-way ANOVA and the independent t-test.
 The hypothesis test used the increase in HSE compliance in the company as the dependent variable and the respondent category as the independent variable.
-The ANOVA method used for data that had more than two samples, while the independent t-test for data that had two notrelated samples.
-The results for ANOVA is shown in the table 3 and for independent t-test is in the table 4.
+The ANOVA method used for data that had more than two samples, while the independent t-test for data that had two not-related samples.
+The result of ANOVA is shown in the Table 4 and for independent t-test is in the Table 5.

-Table 3.
-Recapitulation of 8 VOVA test results for HSE compliance
+Table 4.
+Recapitulation of ANOVA test results for HSE compliance

-No. Respondent's Category Sum of Square df Mean Square F Sig.
+No. Respondent's category Sum of square df Mean square F Sig.

-1 Respondent's location based on
+1 1 Respondent's location based on the island/ /archipelago

-the island/archipelago

-Between groups 3,939 5 ,790 ,819 ,536
+Between groups 3.94 5 .79 .82 .54

-Within groups 982,401 1018 ,965
+Within groups 982.40 1018 .97

-Total 986,351 1023
+Total 986.35 1023

 2 Risk level of company

-Between groups 2,862 2 1,431 1,487 ,227
+Between groups 2.86 2 1.43 1.49 .28

-Within groups 985,503 1024 ,962
+Within groups 985.50 1024 .96

-Total 988,364 1026
+Total 988.36 1026

 3 Respondent's job title

-Between groups 6,954 4 1,739 1,790 ,128
+Between groups 6.95 4 1.74 1.79 .13

-Within groups 1014,730 1045 ,971
+Within groups 1014.73 1045 .97

-Total 1021,685 1049
+Total 1021.69 1049